 This chapter explains the details of how electronic business transactions are being conducted using the eSSIF-Lab architectural components as described in chapter 2.
 We keep on using the parking permit example that we introduced in section 1.1. for illustrative purposes.

-Note that both Parties, requester and provider, each have components as described in chapter 2.
-Also note that whenever we introduce another Party, it too has such components.
-Thus, every Party can play any of the traditional SSI roles ‘verifier’, ‘holder’ and ‘issuer’, and each has its own ‘wallet’ functionality.
-Also, they all have TVE and TRD functionality that connect these aforementioned infrastructural components with the business applications.
+Note that both parties, requester and provider, each have components as described in chapter 2.
+Also note that whenever we introduce another party, it too has such components.
+Thus, every party can play any of the traditional SSI roles ‘%verifier’, ‘%holder’ and ‘%issuer’, and each has its own ‘%wallet’ functionality.
+Also, they all have data collector and data discloser functionality that connect these aforementioned infrastructural components with the business applications.